 You could do this circuit in a day but you'd miss so much along the way.
 I'd suggest you stuff some euros and your card in a larger than usual saddle bag with your shorts, t-shirt and flip flops and go on an overnighter.
-There are many places you could stop but I would strongly recommend either Centuri-Port or Barcaggio depending which way round you choose to go.
+There are many places you could stop but I would strongly recommend either Centuri-Port or Barcaggio depending which way round you choose to go and the time of year.
 If you start from Bastia then anti clockwise is the way which will keep you closest to the sea and that's how my description goes.

 Leaving Bastia centre head north on the coast road the D80 which soon leaves the town and its suburbs behind and links a series of pleasant ports, marinas and beaches.
 If time allows a quick stop in Erbalunga is well worthwhile in the Place de Gaulle at the port edge.
 Not too long though as you won't have many kms under your belt yet.
 The ride north along the eastern cape concludes at Macinaggio where you head west and then north to the tip of the Cap.
 The terrain naturally picks up now as you head into the hills to find access point to the very northernmost point of the island.
 Leave the D80 at the village of Ersa taking the D253 for Barcaggio, and a little further on Tollare.
 From both you will have wonderful views of the Ile de la Giraglia.
 Tollare is the most northerly point but Barcaggio has more to offer in terms of refreshments and accomodation (unless you are camping).